ibm-cloud-docs/security-compliance/profiles.md

 7. Select one or more goals that you want to add to your control.
 8. Click **Done**.
 9. Click the **Save** icon.
-10. Repeat the steps until you have your desired profile configuration.
+10. Repeat the steps until you have the profile configuration that you want.
 11. Click **Create**.

 If you accidentally add a control that you don't need, you can click the **Trash** icon to delete it or the **Edit** icon to edit your profile.